 Not only was the campaign a continuous reminder of the iconic brand, it also helped Coca-Cola further zero in on their target market.

 6. They Increase Social Proof

-Advertisers know this, and understand that incorporating social media with digital signage can drive their campaign into corners of the world they never thought of.
+Advertisers know this, and understand that incorporating social media into digital signage can drive campaigns into corners of the world they never thought of.

 Digital campaigns that encourage social shares are seen by more eyes and heard by more ears.
 Universal Studios understood this when they offered the option for users to share an interactive video they were involved in.